 This report maps how ten leading SAIs are assessing key stages of the policy cycle and its outcomes (policies and programmes), building on the experience of the SAIs of Brazil, Canada, Chile, France, Korea, the Netherlands, Poland, Portugal, South Africa and the United States.

-Government at a Glance 2013 provides readers with a dashboard of key indicators assembled with the goal of contributing to the analysis and international comparison of public sector performance.
+Government at a Glance provides a dashboard of key indicators to help you analyse international comparisons of public sector performance.